Trying to create a successful Google Ads campaign?

 Using negative keywords will save you money and can improve your conversion rates.
 It will also ensure that Google isn’t wasting any time showing your ad to an irrelevant audience.

-4. Choose the RIght Match Types
+5 Choose the Right Match Types

-One final thing you’ll want to remember when creating your ad campaign is to choose the right match types to use.
+One more thing you’ll want to remember when creating your ad campaign is to choose the right match types to use.
 With Google Ads, you can choose from a broad match, modified broad match, phrase match, and exact match types.
 The different match types vary mostly in that they’ll affect how many impressions your ads get vs how relevant the people who see your ad will be.

 If you’re aiming for brand awareness or want a lot of impressions, then broad match might be the better choice.
 However, in most cases, a business will likely want to use the exact match type.
 Exact match ad campaigns will get fewer impressions but will be more relevant, meaning you’ll get better click-through rates and more conversions.